 The issues are many and varied, including ensuring that documentation is properly maintained and disposed of, trades are carried out on time, colleagues don't collude inappropriately on WhatsApp, and inside information isn't shared with a partner working across the kitchen.

-Remote oversight is likely to form a more prevalent component of risk management through 2022.
+Remote oversight will likely form a more prevalent component of risk management through 2022.

 That's not all.
 As the pandemic subsides, companies face the challenge of the so-called Great Resignation.
 Record numbers of people are leaving their jobs, and firms need to re-evaluate how to retain top talent.